-The assistant vice president and interim dean of students reports to the vice president and oversees Fraternity and Sorority Life, Campus Activities, Orientation and New Student Programs, TRIO, Student Support Services, Upward Bound, Summer College, Student Affairs Compliance, and Veterans Services, providing services to veterans who are pursuing an education at the University.
-The assistant vice president and interim dean of students has oversight for Parent and Family Programs, Off-Campus Programs and Services and is also responsible for town/gown relations, co/chairs the Town Gown Advisory Board (TGAB), and serves as the liaison for the Student Association and the Graduate Student Organization.
+The dean of students oversees Fraternity and Sorority Life, Campus Activities, Orientation and New Student Programs, TRIO Programs, Upward Bound, University Union, Student Affairs Compliance, and Veteran Services, providing services to veterans who are pursuing an education at the University.
+The dean of students has oversight for Parent and Family Programs, Off-Campus Services and is also responsible for town/gown relations, co/chairs the Town Gown Advisory Board (TGAB), and serves as the liaison for the Student Association and the Graduate Student Organization.